leo007er1/MascOS/ProgramsDocumentation.md

 ## Program structure
 You first need to know some stuff first, such as how a program gets loaded and how it gets terminated.
-You can use Assembly to create your thing.
-Fun fact: you can use C in 16-bits, but not here because I need to implement standard library.
+You can use Assembly to create your fabulous code.
+If you're program is a .COM executable file it **must** have the `[org 0x100]` directive, if instead it's a .BIN executable then remove that directive.

 The general layout of a program is this:
 ```x86asm